 Where do I find the Block Patterns?

-Each of my blocks is linked below.
-A link to the free pattern is included in my blog posts.
-They are all hosted on various designer’s blogs.
+Each of my finished quilt blocks is listed below.
+I’ve added a link to the free pattern in my blog posts.
+For the first year all of the block patterns are hosted on various designer’s blogs.

 - Economy Block